Yoga & Movement

 Find out how you can use Yoga and Movement to develop a stronger, more agile and resilient body and mind.

 We are built to MOVE!
-To twist and turn, climb and squat, flex and extend, reach and lunge, push and pull, skip and jump.
-Everything about us works and feels better when we move but unfortunately most of us don’t move enough – you know, really move our bodies.
+To twist and turn, climb and squat, flex and extend, reach and lunge, push and pull.
+Everything about us works and feels better when we move but unfortunately most of us don’t move enough.

 Applying the principals of yoga to movement takes the benefits to another level.

 Life can be hectic.
 Most of us have far more stress than rest in our lives but yoga can help restore some balance.
 Practicing moving with full attention to the body and breath creates a quietening of the mind.
 It’s a form meditation or mindfulness.
 It helps calm the nervous system which inhibits stress and promotes healing.
 Some stress is crucial to our development and survival but when we push on through it – rather than learning from it – it can be detrimental to our health.
 Yoga can help us work with our stress, acknowledge it and grow from it which can create more calm in ourselves and our lives.
 This can be one of the most valuable things we can do to promote health, wellbeing and longevity.